 - Get Reddit API Credentials with PRAW

-- How to use Reddit API With Python (Pushshift)
+- How to Post on Reddit API with Python (PRAW example)

-- Post on Reddit API With Python (PRAW)
+- How to use Reddit API With Python (Pushshift) with Example

 - Reddit API with Python (Complete Guide)